 The completely free service called Tubi TV is accessible in the US, Canada, Australia, and Mexico.
-Although you won’t find many animes in Australia, but in the US and Canada, over 180 titles can be watched free of charge.
+Although you won’t find many animes in Australia, over 180 titles can be watched free of charge in the US and Canada.

 You can watch Tubi TV by using a VPN tool outside of the supported regions.
-I have tested ProtonVPN, but any good VPN would be able to unblock the service.
+I have tested ProtonVPN, but any good VPN will do the job.